01fe23bcs032/Drishti_Portfolio/README.md

 ### 5. Array Query Algorithms

-Array query algorithms are effective for small and static datasets, such as finding the sum, minimum, maximum, or other properties over a range of indices.
+- Array query algorithms are effective for small and static datasets, such as finding the sum, minimum, maximum, or other properties over a range of indices.
-These algorithms leverage **pre-computation** by storing previously calculated results to avoid redundant calculations.
+- These algorithms leverage **pre-computation** by storing previously calculated results to avoid redundant calculations.
-Structures like Segment Trees,Sparse Tables and Fenwick Trees use this principle, making them efficient for array queries.
+- Structures like Segment Trees,Sparse Tables and Fenwick Trees use this principle, making them efficient for array queries.

 ---
 ### 6. Difference between trees and graphs
-Trees are hierarchical data structures with n nodes and n−1 edges, where each node has a single root to node path, making them acyclic.
+- **Trees** are hierarchical data structures with n nodes and n−1 edges, where each node has a single root to node path, making them acyclic.
 Traversals include Inorder, Preorder, and Postorder.
-DFS and BFS are also used in tree traversals.
+- DFS and BFS are also used in tree traversals.

-Graphs on the other hand, are generalized structures where nodes(vertices) connect through edges, which can form cycles and can be directed or undirected.
+- **Graphs** on the other hand, are generalized structures where nodes(vertices) connect through edges, which can form cycles and can be directed or undirected.
-Its applications include navigation systems and other network purposes.
+- Its applications include navigation systems and other network purposes.

 ---
 ### 7. Sorting and Searching algorithms
-Sorting algorithms organize data for efficient access and manipulation.
+- Sorting algorithms organize data for efficient access and manipulation.
-They include sorting techniques like quick sort, merge sort, Bubble Sort Searching algorithms locate data within structures They include searching techniques binary search and linear search.
+- They include sorting techniques like Quick sort, Merge sort, Bubble Sort and Insertion sort.

+- Searching algorithms locate data within structures.
+- They include searching techniques like
+   - **Rabin-Karp**
+   - **Knuth-Morris-Pratt**
+   - **Boyer-Moore**

 ---
 ### 8. Graph algorithms
 Graph algorithms solve essential problems in connectivity and optimization.
-These algorithms include
+- Spanning tree uses various algorithms to find the shortest path between source to destination.
+- **Kruskal** finds the shortest path by visiting all nodes.
+- **Dijkstra** uses cost matrix to find the shortest path but need not visit all the nodes.
+- **Warshall** shows if there is a path from one node to other.
+- **Floyd** shows if there is a shortest path from one node to other.
+- **Bellman-Ford** can find path with negative weight cycles also which was not available in Dijkstra.